SDU-eScience/UCloud-Courses/README.md

 1. The UCloud digital course is associated with an academic course, which is already existing or planned and approved to take place in the foreseeable future.
 2. The digital course has been developed by using the *UCloud-Courses* GitHub repository scripts and templates.
 3. The course is for students enrolled at a Danish university.
-4. The teacher, responsible for the course development and maintainance, is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor).
+4. The teacher, responsible for the digital course development and maintainance, is employed at a post-PhD level (i.e., postdoc, assistant/associate/full professor).

 ## General Considerations